China to merge regulators, create new ministries in biggest revamp in years

 The new merged entity will directly report to the State Council, or cabinet.

-The function of making important laws and regulations of CBRC and CIRC will be transferred to the People’s Bank of China as the central bank takes on a bigger role.
+The function of making important laws and regulations of the CBRC and CIRC will be transferred to the People’s Bank of China (PBOC) as the central bank takes on a bigger role.

-“Coordinated financial regulation will address the issue of regulatory arbitrage, especially in the shadow banking sector,” said Nicholas Zhu, a Beijing-based senior analyst at Moody’s Investors Service.

-“We’ve seen coordinated policy efforts in the past by CBRC and CIRC, but now the institutional consolidation of the two agencies will further enhance efficiency of implementation of the rules.”

-China’s securities regulator - the China Securities Regulatory Commission (CSRC) - will remain a separate entity, however.

-CBRC was carved out of the central bank in 2003 under a State Council directive, while CIRC was created in 1998.
-The Ministry of Agriculture has not undergone any major change in its role and oversight since 2013.”
+CBRC, currently headed by Guo Shuqing, was carved out of the central bank in 2003 under a State Council directive, while CIRC was created in 1998.

+The securities regulator - the China Securities Regulatory Commission (CSRC) - will remain a separate entity, however.

+“There is a valid argument to separate regulation of equity markets from that of the banking system.
+You don’t want your monetary authority obsessed with supporting equity markets, because that can lead to bad macro policy,” said Andrew Polk, a co-founding partner at research firm Trivium/China.

 China’s financial system has become increasingly tough to regulate as it grows rapidly in size and complexity, emerging as one of the world’s largest with financial assets at nearly 470 percent of gross domestic product, according to the International Monetary Fund.